-Twitch emotes have fast become the platform’s main way of communicating, adding a bit of fun interaction for fans.
-Some emotes are much more elaborate than your standard smiley faces but how are they made?
-Well, today we are going to be looking at how to make Twitch emotes, so you can create your very own.
+Twitch emotes quickly became the platform’s main way of communicating, adding a bit of fun interaction for fans.
+Some emotes are much more elaborate than your standard smiley faces, but how are they made?
+Let’s show you how it’s done.

 Before we show you how to make emotes for Twitch, if you are new to the platform, you may not know what they even are.

 Twitch emotes are essentially the platform’s name for emoticons/ emojis, however, these are unique to Twitch and not your run-of-the-mill smiley faces, although they have them too.
 Twitch emotes vary from streamer to streamer, being everything from famous streamer faces to customized pieces of art.

 Anyone can use Twitch emotes if you are a member of the platform and they can be entered into the chat by either selecting one from the menu or entering a combination of case-sensitive letters and symbols.

 Twitch emotes: Global vs Channel emotes

 Both global and channel emotes are essentially the same thing, however, global emotes are ones that can be used by anyone on any Twitch channel regardless if you are subscribed or not.